AzMoo/django-okta-auth/README.md

     AUTHENTICATION_BACKENDS = ("okta_oauth2.backend.OktaBackend",)

-### Middleware
+### Using the middleware

+You can use the middleware to check for valid tokens during ever refresh and automatically refresh tokens when they expire.
+By using the middleware you are defaulting to requiring authentication on all your views unless they have been marked as public in `PUBLIC_NAMED_URLS` or `PUBLIC_URLS`.

-If you wish to check for valid tokens on every request and refresh tokens automatically when they expire (you should), then you will need to install the provided middleware.
-Order of middleware is important and the `OktaMiddleware` must be below the `SessionMiddleware` and `AuthenticationMiddleware` to ensure that the session and the user are both on the request:
+The order of middleware is important and the `OktaMiddleware` must be below the `SessionMiddleware` and `AuthenticationMiddleware` to ensure that the session and the user are both on the request:

     MIDDLEWARE = (
         'django.middleware.security.SecurityMiddleware',